meta-eukomics/eukrhythmic-analaysis-pipeline/README.md

 |    HS059    | A-4               | A-4 MetaT-IC CliOMZ  |
 |    HS060    | B-7               | B-7 MetaT-IC CliOMZ |

+## General statistics

+Raw read inforation across the samples above can be found here:

 ----------------------------------------
 This `README` file is a brief introduction to `eukrhythmic`.
 For more detailed information, please visit the [readthedocs](https://eukrhythmic.readthedocs.io/en/latest/).